 - Department of English dedicated internships

 - CLA Career Services (411 Bruininks Hall, formerly STSS, 612-624-7577) can help you figure out what types of internships are best for you, explore your options, and apply for specific positions.
 They also provide resume critiques and interviewing tips.
 Check out their in-depth Internships Guide.

 - GoldPass is an online database specifically for University of Minnesota–Twin Cities undergraduates.
 It provides local and national listings for internships, jobs, and volunteer positions.
 Thousands of companies and nonprofits list their positions here.

 - Grants are available to students doing unpaid internships.
-The CLA Undergraduate Internship Grant is a $1200 grant for CLA sophomores, juniors, and seniors pursuing internships related to their major.
+The CLA Undergraduate Internship Grant is a $2000 grant for CLA sophomores, juniors, and seniors pursuing internships related to their major.
 Four to six grants are offered each semester.
 Students must meet eligibility requirements.
-If you're awarded one of the $1200 grants, please note that the $1200 grant will be considered part of your financial aid package.
+If you're awarded one of these grants, please note that the $2000 grant will be considered part of your financial aid package.